 Transportation & Airport Transfer

-To go by bus from the airport (the cheapest option), take the MyCiTi bus which operates from 5:30 am – 9:30 pm daily, and goes between the airport and the centrally located Civic Center.
+To go by bus from the airport (the cheapest option), take the MyCiTi bus which operates from 5:30 am to 9:30 pm daily, and goes between the airport and the centrally located Civic Center.
 The bus is safe and reliable.
 You need a myconnect card to ride it, which costs R35 and is available from the airport and other MyCiTi stations.

 Cape Town does have a few walkable neighborhoods, but you’ll find yourself traveling around the city to explore all the attractions.
 While the city does have public transport (buses), they aren’t very user-friendly for tourists in getting around town.
-Uber is your best option to get around as it’s quick, cheap and safe.
+Uber is your best option to get around as it’s quick, cheap, and safe.
 Even if you opt out of mobile data, Wi-Fi is pretty abundant, and you can usually find a hotspot to connect and order an Uber for pick-up.
 However, having cell data is the best way to go.

 Gay Hotels in Cape Town